Practice Privacy Notice

 In accordance with the NHS Codes of Practice for Records Management, your healthcare records will be retained for 10 years after death, or if a patient emigrates, for 10 years after the date of emigration.

-- Contact the practice manager via email at Rachel.Griffiths5@wales.nhs.uk.
-GP practices are data controllers for the data they hold about their patients
+- Contact the Operations Manager via email at Angela.Jones23@wales.nhs.uk.
+GP practices are data controllers for the data they hold about their patients.

 - Write to the data controller at Riverside Surgery, Port Talbot Resource Centre, Moor Road, Port Talbot, SA12 7BJ.

-- Ask to speak to the practice manager Rachel Griffiths, or their deputy Vanessa Davies.
+- Call and ask to speak to the practice manager Angela Jones, or deputy Vanessa Davies.’

 In the unlikely event that you are unhappy with any element of our data-processing methods, you have the right to lodge a complaint with the ICO.
 For further details, visit ico.org.uk and select ‘Raising a concern’.